Our next courses for English speaking clients

 - Macroscopic characters of truffles

-- Truffle sample preparation
+- Microscopy sample preparation

 - Microscopic identification of truffles: spores and asci